Karl Lagerfeld Dies; A High Priest Of High Fashion

 Lagerfeld's celebrity also extended into films, from Pedro Almodovar's High Heels in 1991 to Julie Delpy's Lolo in 2016.

-While he created a personal empire in the world of luxury and couture, Lagerfeld was occasionally upbraided for living a profligate lifestyle, amassing art and furniture and seemingly using his personal life to mirror the spectacles he created for fashion houses.
+While he created a personal empire in the world of luxury and couture, Lagerfeld occasionally was upbraided for living a profligate lifestyle, amassing art and furniture and seemingly using his personal life to mirror the spectacles he created for fashion houses.

-Lagerfeld dismissed criticisms of his spending habits, saying, "If you throw money out of the window throw it out with joy.
-Don't say: 'one shouldn't do that' - that is bourgeois."
+Lagerfeld dismissed criticisms of his spending habits, saying, "If you throw money out of the window, throw it out with joy.
+Don't say: 'One shouldn't do that' — that is bourgeois."